mkpsp/helm-charts/docs/polyops/certs.md

   issuer:
     name: name of the cert-manager issuer to use
     type: set to "cluster" for a ClusterIssuer, otherwise, it looks for an Issuer
+  annotations: map of annotations to add to the secret containing the certificate
   urls: an array of domains to create the certificate for
 ```